 Information about Visas

-If you are planning In Some countries, you can travel without your passport and visa anywhere However, if you are planning a trip overseas, you may require it.
+If you plan a journey within your own nation, you will not need a visa.
+However, if you are planning a trip overseas, you may require it.
 And in that case, applying for a visa may become a barrier between you and your destination, especially if you’re traveling alone for the first time and don’t have a solid passport.

 Find out about visa requirements by doing some research.
 Each country has its own visa policy.
 For example, a visa is required to enter China, although France requires a visa only if a person intends to stay for more than 90 days.